meta_pixel

 Not My Circus (Rebroadcast) - 9 June 2025

 Throwing cheese and shaky cheese are two very different things.
 In baseball, hard cheese refers to a powerful fastball, and probably comes from a similar-sounding word in Farsi, Urdu, and Hindi.
-Shaky cheese, on the other hand, is a slang term for Parmesan cheese, which many of us grew up shaking out of a can.
+Shaky cheese, on the other hand, is the grated Parmesan cheese you might dispense from can onto pasta.
 Also, why is a movie preview called a trailer when it comes at the beginning of a film, not the end?
-And: if you want to say that something's not your responsibility, there's always the handy phrase Not my circus, not my monkey.
-Plus, cocktail party effect, all my put-togethers, bedroom suite vs. bedroom suit, Alles im Butter, pes anserinus, fastuous, bursa, bummer, and too much sand for my little truck.
+And: if you want to say that something’s not your responsibility, there’s always the handy phrase Not my circus, not my monkey.
+Plus, cocktail party effect, all my put-togethers, bedroom suite vs. bedroom suit, Alles in Butter, pes anserinus, fastuous, bursa, bummer, and too much sand for my little truck, and more.
 Hear hundreds of free episodes and learn more on the A Way with Words website: https://waywordradio.org.
 Be a part of the show: call or text 1 (877) 929-9673 toll-free in the United States and Canada; elsewhere in the world, call or text +1 619 800 4443.
 Send voice notes or messages via WhatsApp 16198004443.
 Email [email protected].
 Copyright Wayword, Inc., a 501(c)(3) corporation.
 Learn more about your ad choices.
 Visit megaphone.fm/adchoices

 Transcribed - Published: 9 June 2025